-The Role of the Protein Quality Control in Neurodegenerative DiseasesSubmit Manuscript no this topic Topic Articles: 0
+The Role of the Protein Quality Control in Neurodegenerative DiseasesSubmit Manuscript on this topic

 Several types of neurodegenerative diseases are associated to the presence of protein inclusions formed by the accumulation of aggregating misfolded proteins.
 The aggregation process is indicative of an insufficient protection exerted by the protein quality control (PQC) system in neuronal cells and other cell types targeted by proteotoxic stresses before onset or during progression of disease.